 Food: Foraging, Hunting, and Preservation

-Food is your LAST priority in short-term survival.
-You can survive 3 weeks without it, but you'll be weak after a few days.
-Focus on shelter and water first, then invest energy in food acquisition.
+Food is your last priority in short-term survival.
+You can live 3 weeks without it, but you will be weak after a few days.
+Shelter and water come first.
+Food gets the energy that's left.

 Why Food Comes Last